gabrielStanovsky/props/PIPELINE.md

 ### Piping with CORENLP

-We supply a pipeline to interact with the CORENLP parser, assuming it is already installed, and that the
+We supply a [pipeline script](run_pipeline.sh) to interact with the CORENLP parser, assuming it is already installed, and that the
 ```CORENLP_HOME``` environment variable points to the CORENLP home folder containing all its jars.

 To use it on a sample raw input file, try:
 ```
-./run_pipeline sample.txt
+./run_pipeline.sh sample.txt
 ```

 **NOTE**: